 or search the latest holiday deals

 Independent holiday guides to all the main Greek islands and beach resorts as well as travel information and holiday offers from tour companies and Greek hotel owners.
 We try to keep it all up to date but with so many islands it's not easy.
-Please email Greek Islands Postcards about any inaccuracies and we will correct them as soon as we can.
+Please email Greek Islands Postcards about any inaccuracies.

 As an antidote to the usual gushing Greece holiday brochures we offer a more prosaic peek at holiday travel in the Greek islands with unbiased reports and independent guides to the best Greek beaches.